xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2003-03-23-beautiful-belize.md

 yellow Indian curry powder.
 It’s color signifies it’s freshness in this case.
 The Recanto blocks were less than  .75 cents each us.
-The Curry was about .50 cents for more than 2oz’s, and it was so fresh.I spot the condiments and head straight to the Marie's Sauces.
+The Curry was about .50 cents for more than 2oz’s, and it was so fresh.

+I spot the condiments and head straight to the Marie's Sauces.
 I am in Heaven. there is a gentleman standing in front of the sauces looking at them and smiling as I walked up.
 He looked at me, and said in a french accent "